 WG Deliberations:

-The purpose of transformed data is to allow those not familiar with the original script to contact the registrant and thus accuracy of the transformed data is paramount.
+The main purpose of transformed data is to allow those not familiar with the original script to contact the registrant and thus accuracy of the transformed data is paramount.

 It would be very difficult if not impossible to maintain consistency if transformations across millions of data entries in a very large number of scripts/languages were to take place.

-The WG believes that data will be most reliable if registrants can enter contact information in their own language/script or the language/script used by their chosen registrar.
+The WG believes that data will be most accurate if registrants can enter contact information in its language/script.
+So, for example, Thai contact information would be entered in the Thai script.

-It is important though that those wishing to contact a registrant have a clear idea which part of the registration directory data entry is the name, street, town and email address even if those are provided in non-Roman scripts.
-Therefore, labelling of the language/script used is important.
+It is important, though, that those wishing to contact a registrant have a clear idea which part of the registration directory data entry is the name, street, town and email address even if those are provided in a non-Roman script.
+Therefore, labelling of the language/script used in the various fields in the database is important.

 The costs of transformation of all non-Roman scripted registration directory entries would be much higher than can be justified in view of its potential usability, especially considering accuracy and the language capabilities of registrants.

+The proposal for a next generation gTLD Directory Service, as outlined in The final report from the EWG on gTLD Directory Services, currently has no Internationalized Registration Data (IRD) functionality.

-The WG notes that even if a transformed version of the data is available, it is unlikely that communication in Latin script with a registrant who has provided IDN registration data would be effective, rendering mandatory transformation ineffectual.
+Even if a transformed version of the data is available, it is unlikely that communication in Latin script with a registrant who has provided IDN registration data would be effective, rendering mandatory transformation ineffectual.

 However, it is not the intention of the Translation & Transliteration of Contact Information PDP Working Group to discourage best-practice transformation by registries, registrars or even registrants.
-The WG notes that the proposal for a next generation gTLD Directory Service, as outlined in The final report from the EWG on gTLD Directory Services, currently has no Internationalized Registration Data (IRD) functionality.
-The WG is of the opinion that such functionality needs to be available for registrants so that they can enter IRD in their native language/script or – at least – the language/script their registrar operates in.
-The WG believes that if registrants are able to enter data in their own languages/scripts, the accuracy of the data is likely to increase.
+Work is now required to support stakeholders who will transform contact information so that a future RDS will have the functionality they require.

-The United Nation’s (UN’s) recommendation should be followed concerning the common language: “[t]he Roman script (also referred to as Latin script) has been adopted as a base for international use by the United Nations, and the Group of Experts strongly recommends the development of a single Romanization (that is to say, transliteration) system for each non-Roman script”

-Manual for the national standardization of geographical names (UNGEGN, 2006).
+The United Nation’s (UN’s) recommendation should be followed concerning the common language if contact information is transformed: “[t]he Roman script (also referred to as Latin script) has been adopted as a base for international use by the United Nations, and the Group of Experts strongly recommends the development of a single Romanization (that is to say, transliteration) system for each non-Roman script” From: Manual for the national standardization of geographical names (UNGEGN, 2006).
 Group of Experts refers to the United Nations Group of Experts on Geographical Names.
 This is their practical solution to the challenge of finding the right place consistently.

-See E2 below for how non-Roman script contact information should be transformed.
+See O5 below for how non-Roman script contact information should be transformed.